afni/afni/tests/README.md

 ## Setup for containerized execution

-Install the docker software in order to use avail of testing in an isolated container, i.e. using the container subcommand.
-This will supplement the previous setup instructions but you can also skip the above environment creation and only run tests in a container.
-With docker installed the only things you need to run the tests are python > 3.6 and the docker python api (called docker when installing with pip or docker-py when using conda).
-Note that the python docker api software is installed as part of the basic setup environment.
+Install the [docker](https://docs.docker.com/get-docker/) software in order to avail of testing in an isolated container, i.e. using the container subcommand.
+Once you have installed docker, in combination with the previous minimal setup instructions you will be able to use this functionality.

 ## Using the cmake build with testing